 1) Pule, Serbia

-The world’s most expensive and probably the rarest cheese in the world is produced in Serbia.
+The world’s most expensive cheese and probably the rarest cheese in the world is produced in Serbia.
 A number of special features make it an exquisite taste experience.
-The cheese is made from milk from Balkan islands.
+This expensive cheese is made from milk from Balkan islands.
 The endangered animals live in a reserve.
 Around 300 mares give milk that is rich in protein and vitamins, but low in fat, which is milked by hand.
 Its production and its rarity make it particularly sought-after and also particularly high-priced.
 1000 euros are paid per kilogram of cheese.